-To minimize the danger of CO accumulation when the engine and/or generator are running, or using burning fuel applications:
+To minimize the danger of CO accumulation when the engine is running, or using burning fuel applications:

-- Be sure to have sufficient ventilation when using canvas or window-type side curtains when underway, anchored, moored or docked. - If the convertible top is installed, operate with the forward hatch open and leave cabin door open. - Operate all burning fuel appliances, such as charcoal, propane, LPG, CNG or alcohol cooking devices in areas where fresh air can circulate.
+- Be sure to have sufficient ventilation when using canvas or window-type side curtains when underway, anchored, moored or docked. - If the convertible top is installed, operate with the forward access door open. - Operate all burning fuel appliances, such as charcoal, propane, LPG, CNG or alcohol cooking devices in areas where fresh air can circulate.
 Do not use such devices where there is no noticeable air movement, especially in the cabin, when anchored, moored or docked. - Do not idle engine without moving boat for more than 15 minutes at a time. - Inspect the exhaust system regularly.
-(See Section 8, Required Inspection, Service and Maintenance.
+(See Section 8 • Required Inspection, Service & Maintenance.